lindelwa122/dom-wizard/README.md

     git push origin <branch-name>
     ```

 6. Go over to GitHub and create a pull request.
-Ensure to add a comment explaining what you added.
-For more info read our contributing rules [here]().
+Make sure to include a comment explaining the additions.
+For more information, please refer to our contributing rules [here](/CONTRIBUTING.md).

 ## Features

-These are the features the library will have, most of the following aren't built yet and we need you to help us.
-To read more about each feature click on the subtitle.
-You can also indicate on the issues tab that you are working on a specific feature even though this is not required.
-Click [here]() ti read more about our contributing rules.
+These are the features the library will have; most of the following haven't been built yet, and we need your assistance.
+To learn more about each feature, click on the subtitle.
+Additionally, you can indicate on the Issues tab that you are working on a specific feature, although this is not mandatory.
+Click [here](/CONTRIBUTING.md) to read more about our contributing rules.

 ### domManager

-The main idea of the library was to create something that can allow developers to create, update, modify, and delete the DOM elements with ease.
-The whole job of **domManager** is to do just that.
+The main idea behind the library was to create a tool that enables developers to easily create, update, modify, and delete DOM elements.
+The primary function of **domManager** is precisely to accomplish this task.

-I wrote the code below a few months ago and it is to show you how hard and error-prone it can be to manually append and modify elements to the DOM.
+I wrote the code below a few months ago and it is to demonstrate how hard and error-prone it can be to manually append and modify elements to the DOM.

 ```javascript
 for (account of accounts) {